freenas/freenas-docs/userguide/services.rst

        used, even if Windows clients will be accessing %brand% via FTP.

 #.
-Configure FTP in :menuselection:`Services --> FTP --> Configure` with
+Configure FTP in :menuselection:`Services --> FTP --> CONFIGURE`
-    these attributes:
+    with these attributes:

     * :guilabel:`Path`: browse to the parent pool containing the datasets.